LetsBashDE/twitch_hossa/README.md

 After a defined time the hotkey will be pressed again to activate the source again.

 # Requirements
+Since we made a huge change to our code you may don´t need any of this, but just in case I leave the links down below.
 - Visual C++ Redistributable for Visual Studio
   - For 32-Bit Operating Systems: https://aka.ms/vs/16/release/vc_redist.x86.exe
   - For 64-Bit Operating Systems: https://aka.ms/vs/16/release/vc_redist.x64.exe